 There are gaps in records for several reasons and the information that we hold can be limited, but it is possible that the information that we can provide gives you some of the answers you seek and an important link with the past.

 We understand that requesting and receiving records can be a difficult experience and we are committed to giving any support and advice that you may need to help you through the process.

 Yes, but only in very exceptional circumstances.

-The Data Protection Act 1998 allows the viewing of records to be postponed in exceptional circumstances, where there is evidence of a real risk of endangering the physical or mental wellbeing of the subject or of another individual as a direct result of reading the records.
+The General Data Protection Regulation allows the viewing of records to be postponed in exceptional circumstances, where there is evidence of a real risk of endangering the physical or mental wellbeing of the data subject or of another individual as a direct result of reading the records.
 In such unusual circumstances we would be obliged to: